CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 - **Embedding Creation:** Develop high-quality embeddings for documents and queries within the enterprise knowledge base to enhance semantic understanding and improve search relevance.
 This involves leveraging Microsoft Foundry to generate contextually rich embeddings that capture the nuances of the information, allowing for more accurate comparisons between user queries and stored knowledge.

-- **Query and Retrieval:** Implement an efficient query and retrieval system using Azure AI Search that utilizes the embeddings created to facilitate rapid, accurate responses to user inquiries.
+- **Query and Retrieval:** Implement an efficient query and retrieval system using Azure AI Search (Foundry IQ) that utilizes the embeddings created to facilitate rapid, accurate responses to user inquiries.
 The goal is to optimize the search process by enabling semantic search capabilities, ensuring that users can easily find relevant information within the knowledge base, thus improving overall productivity and decision-making.

 ## ⚙️ Prerequisites